aws/aws-cdk-go/awscdk/awsstepfunctions/README.md

 properly (for example, permissions to invoke any Lambda functions you add to your workflow).
 A role will be created by default, but you can supply an existing one as well.

+Set the `removalPolicy` prop to `RemovalPolicy.RETAIN` if you want to retain the execution history when CloudFormation deletes your state machine.

 ## State Machine Data